1. Requests for support

 Why is this indicator important?

-Receipt of publicly funded long and short-term care are the key measures available to assess the extent to which demand for social care is being met (see indicator 1, requests for support).
+Receipt of publicly funded long-term and short-term care are the key measures available to assess the extent to which demand for social care is being met.
+The data does not, however, include receipt of care by self-funders, who do not qualify for publicly funded support, and so it lacks nuance about the level of care that people require and whether this is changing. (see indicator 1, requests for support).

 What was the annual change?